Police: Maryland officer shoots man who reached for gun

 PARKVILLE, Md.
-(AP) — Authorities in Maryland say a police officer checking on a report of car break-ins shot a man who reached for a gun in his waistband.
+(AP) — Authorities in Maryland say a police officer checking a report of someone breaking into cars shot a man who reached for a gun.

-Baltimore County police said in a statement that an officer responding to a report of someone breaking into cars early Wednesday in Parkville noticed a man trying to conceal himself.
+Baltimore County police said in a statement that an officer responding to the report early Wednesday in Parkville noticed a man trying to hide.

-The officer called out to the man and as the officer approached, police say the man reached for a gun in his waistband.
-Police say the man didn’t heed the officer’s call to stop pulling the gun and the officer fired shots, striking the man in the lower body.
-Police say a handgun was found at the scene.
+The officer called out and as the officer approached, police say the man reached for a gun in his waistband.
+Police say the man didn’t heed the officer’s call to stop and the officer fired, striking him.
+Police say they found a handgun at the scene.

-Police say the 27-year-old man was taken to a hospital, but his condition wasn’t immediately known.
+Police spokesman Cpl.
+Shawn Vinson says the 27-year-old man was conscious when he taken to a hospital, but his condition isn’t known.
+He says both the man and the officer are black and there’s body camera footage of the encounter.

 Most Read Stories